muchaste/EOD-Logger/eodlogger_2channel_wave/README.md

   Reference   : 3.3V
 ```

-All lines without a colon are ignored.
-Everything behind '#' is a
+Everything behind '#' is a comment.
+All lines without a colon are
-comment.
-Unknown keys are silently ignored.
+ignored.
+Unknown keys are ignored but reported.
 Times and frequencies
 understand various units as indicated in the comments.
+Check the
+serial monitor to confirm the right settings.

 ## Usage